shovon/hyperguard/README.md

 }
 ```

-For a full example, take a look at the [example project](https://github.com/shovon/valentina/tree/main/example).
+For a full example, take a look at the [example project](https://github.com/shovon/ninazu/tree/main/example).

 ### Tips and tricks

-Below are some tricks you can use to make Valentina an even more powerful validation tool.
+Below are some tricks you can use to make Ninazu an even more powerful validation tool.

 #### Recursive types